Categories

 • Help you take some of your competitors’ clients

-2. Learn More About the Real Estate Market and the Recession
+2. Learn More About The Real Estate Market And The Recession

 You need to have a working knowledge of the economy and how it will impact the real estate industry to stand a chance of surviving a recession.
 Get to know the causes of the recession and where the money is headed.